 - Plan to schedule your program at least 2 weeks in advance

 - Confirm permission for the program with your school administration, if necessary.

 - Determine three potential dates for your program and which Field Trip module you would like to participate in.

 To sign up for a Virtual Field Trip

 - After you have submitted a request, you will receive an email with links to your materials.
-A REEF team member will follow up to confirm a date and time for your live session, as well as send the contact person listed the electronic materials for your program.
+A REEF team member will follow up to confirm a date and time for your live session.

 - If you would like to sign up for multiple virtual field trips, a REEF team member will discuss participation in back-to-back programs to allow for smooth facilitation.

 If you would like additional information or have questions regarding the Virtual Field Trips Programs, the Ocean Explorers Education Programs, or REEF please email explorers@REEF.org or call our office at 305-852-0030.

 Download a PDF version of the Virtual Field Trips Implementation Guide and FAQ page below